spacesanjeet/Calculator_Cpp/README.md

 <br><br></p>

 1. This is a very simple, pure C++ script which can do mathematics calculations.
-2. I wil update it with more flexible functions and exception handlers.
+2. I will update it with more flexible functions and exception handlers.
 3. Provide feedback.
 Its really appreciated. ^_^